Q. Will my credits transfer to John Carroll University?

 Q. Can I bring a car on campus?

 A. On-campus parking permits are issued on an as-available basis.
 JCU also has a remote lot with a shuttle that will take you to campus.
-Check out the Campus Safety Services website for more information about parking.
+Check out the Parking website for more information.

 Q. Am I able to join a fraternity/sorority as a transfer student?